ruslanmv/ruslanmv.github.io/_posts/2025-03-03-deploying-genai-without-hallucinations.md

 ---
 usemathjax: true
-title: "Deploying GenAI Without Hallucinations - Neuro-Symbolic Guardian"
+title: "Deploying GenAI Without Hallucinations: A Neuro-Symbolic Guardian"
+last_modified_at: 2026-06-02
 excerpt: "Why enterprises can’t prompt their way to trust — and how mathematical verification becomes the missing control plane for production AI."
 description: "A practical, enterprise-grade approach to deploying generative AI safely using neuro-symbolic verification instead of fragile guardrails."
 date: 2025-03-03